 Lord Shiva

-Lord Shiva manifests according to situations, he may have manifested innumerable times but there are few notable avatars or incarnations of Shiva (not direct avatar but as his Amsa).
+Lord Shiva manifests according to situations, he may have manifested innumerable times but there are few notable avatars or incarnations of Shiva (not direct avatars but as his Amsa).
 In Shiva Purana, the following 19 Avatars of Shiva are mentioned.

 1. Piplaad Avatar